atc0005/check-cert/README.md

 "bundle" or standalone leaf certificate file

-This tool is intended to quickly review the results of replacing a certificate and/or troubleshoot why connections to a remote system may be failing.
+This tool is intended to quickly review the results of replacing a certificate and/or troubleshoot why connections to a certificate-enabled service smay be failing.

 ## Features

 - Two tools for validating certificates
   - `lscert` CLI tool
-    - verify remote certificate-enabled service
+    - verify certificate used by specified service
     - verify local certificate "bundle" or standalone leaf certificate file
   - `check_cert` Nagios plugin
-    - verify remote certificate-enabled service
+    - verify certificate used by specified service

 - Check expiration of all certificates in the *provided* certificate chain for cert-enabled services